cjtu/spirl/_build/03_python/04/00_functions.md

 interact_link: content/03_python/04/00_functions.ipynb
 kernel_name: python3
 has_widgets: false
-title: 'Functions (Coming soon)'
+title: 'Functions'
 prev_page:
-  url: /03_python/03/02_int-float.html
+  url: /03_python/03/04_list-tuple.html
-  title: 'Numerical (int, float)'
+  title: 'List and Tuple'
 next_page:
-  url: /04_sci-programming/00_why-sci-programming.html
+  url: /03_python/05/00_conditionals.html
-  title: 'Scientific Programming (Coming soon)'
+  title: 'Conditionals'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---

-# Functions and Methods

-Functions and methods are handy ways to define blocks of code that we want to re-use (see our discussion on [DRY programming](../01/03_dry).
-In this chapter, we will learn the difference between functions and methods, learn some pre-defined methods in Python, and how to write our own functions!

 # Methods

-A class is a code template for creating objects in Python.
-Creating classes goes beyond the scope of this tutorial, but it is sufficient to know that all of the Python data types you will use have a class.
-This is useful because it allows you to use pre-defined "special functions" called **methods**.
+Classes have special functions defined only for their own members called class methods, or simply **methods**.
 Methods are called on an object by following that object with `.methodname()`.

-Run the following code to explore a few of the methods for strings.
+We saw methods like `.isround()` in action above.
+Built-in classes like `str` have methods too!